How to Harvest Honey from a Beehive (Step-by-Step Guide)

 Through a rather industrious process, honey bees make honey from plant nectar.
 The resulting honey is stored in the hive and used during cold weather or drought as a food source for the hive.
 Thankfully, bees work very hard and often make more honey than they need, which allows beekeepers to harvest the excess.
 On average, a beekeeper can expect to yield about 50 pounds (4.2 gallons) of honey yearly from a healthy colony in a fertile area.
 However, the amount can vary quite a bit from year to year and from location to location.

-Preparing to Collect Honey
+Preparing to Harvest Honey Safely

 Before paying a visit to your beehive to harvest honey, be prepared by having the proper clothing and equipment.
 If possible, go out with an experienced beekeeper a few times first to get the hang of collecting honey.
 The bees know that their winter survival depends on having a source of food and they will not be particularly eager to give up the harvest!